home-assistant/developers.home-assistant/docs/core/entity/climate.md

 ### Set temperature

 :::note
-`ClimateEntity` has built-in validation that the target low temperature is lower than equal to target high temperature so integrations does not need to validate it in their own implementation.
+`ClimateEntity` has built-in validation to ensure that the `target_temperature_low` argument is lower than or equal to the `target_temperature_high` argument.
+Therefore, integrations do not need to validate this in their own implementation.
 :::

 ```python